laurent22/joplin/README.md

 Notes exported from Evernote via .enex files [can be imported](#importing) into Joplin, including the formatted content (which is converted to Markdown), resources (images, attachments, etc.) and complete metadata (geolocation, updated time, created time, etc.).
 Plain Markdown files can also be imported.

-The notes can be [synchronised](#synchronisation) with various targets including [Nextcloud](https://nextcloud.com/), the file system (for example with a network directory) or with Microsoft OneDrive.
+The notes can be [synchronised](#synchronisation) with various cloud services including [Nextcloud](https://nextcloud.com/), the file system (for example with a network directory) or with Microsoft OneDrive.
 When synchronising the notes, notebooks, tags and other metadata are saved to plain text files which can be easily inspected, backed up and moved around.

 The UI of the terminal client is built on top of the great [terminal-kit](https://github.com/cronvel/terminal-kit) library, the desktop client using [Electron](https://electronjs.org/), and the Android client front end is done using [React Native](https://facebook.github.io/react-native/).